By Shelby Santin, Dietetic Student at the University of Maryland

 2. Small goals equal big results.
-Keep in mind that spring break is only a few weeks away and picking a few small goals that are attainable is better than setting yourself up for failure.
+Keep in mind that spring break is just around the corner.
+Picking a few small goals that are attainable is better than setting yourself up for failure.
 Perhaps you could aim to go to the gym 2 times per week or eat one more fruit or veggie each day.
 Making just a few healthy changes that are sustainable and realistic has the ability to make a big difference in your health – plus this approach gives you a well-deserved sense of accomplishment.
-If you need help deciding which nutrition goals are best for you, check out the free diet analysis offered at the Center for Health and Wellbeing.
+If you need help deciding which nutrition goals are best for you, check out the free diet analysis offered through the University Health Center.

 3. Eat more fruits and vegetables.
 Studies show that of all the changes you can make to your diet, increasing servings of fruits and vegetables has the biggest impact on your overall health.
 Eating more fruits and vegetables can decrease your risk of developing chronic diseases and some cancers.

 4. Snack with a purpose.
 On a hunger scale of 1-10 it is a good idea to stay between a 3-7.
 This means that you should avoid feeling ravenously hungry or overly stuffed.
 That’s where snacking comes in.
 Eating in between meals can help prevent you from overeating at dinner or lunch and be in the right mindset to make good nutritional decisions throughout your day.
 Try keeping snacks on hand in your bag for when you get hungry in class or at work.
 For example, you can pack baby carrots, an apple, some pretzels or other easily transportable foods.
 Here are 12 healthy snack ideas that will keep you going >>